barryclark/jekyll-now/_posts/2017-2-26-Week-Three.md

 <!--more-->

-## Completed Items this week
+# Completed Items this week

 Day 1:  Completed [Find the Longest Word in a String][1] and [Title Case a Sentence][2].
 Had a bit of trouble looping through my array in the first challenge which took more time than I would have liked on these two items but overall feel good with the trial and error I had to go through.
 I've also found myself looking at different String.prototype options available to complete these tasks which has been the most entertaining part of my programming today.

 Day 2: Completed [Return Largest Numbers in Arrays][3] and [Confirm the Ending][4].
 Reached the Goal challenge in FCC this week a bit earlier than expected.
-I Know I will not be likely to

 Day 3: Planned Day off